 WHICH SLIME RECIPE MAKES THE BEST GLITTER SLIME?

-Our basic slime recipes including the borax slime recipe, liquid starch slime recipe, and saline solution slime recipes all make excellent glitter slimes, but our favorite is the saline solution slime!
+Our basic slime recipes including the borax slime recipe, lliquid starch slime recipe, and saline solution slime recipes all make excellent glitter slimes, but our favorite one to use is the saline solution slime!

 Elmers Clear Washable PVA School Glue